 The Board of Directors of Sonova Holding AG sets the overall direction and supervision of the management (see Art.
 716a para.
 1 of the Swiss Code of Obligations).
-Its organization is reflected in the Organizational Rules (available at www.sonova.com/en/investors/ organizational-regulations) and the Board Committee Charters (available at www.sonova.com/en/investors/committee-charters).
+Its working methods are reflected in the Organizational Rules (available here) and the Board Committee Charters (available here).